-Shelter-in-place orders across the country have pushed food and beverage businesses to make difficult decisions about if and how they operate.
-From coffee shops and food trucks to Michelin-star restaurants, many are adapting their models to best serve their communities and their employees.
+The rapidly changing COVID-19 situation across the country has pushed food and beverage businesses to make difficult decisions about if and how they operate.
+From coffee shops and food trucks to Michelin-star restaurants, many have adapted their models to best serve their communities and their employees.

 If you’re looking to shift your business model